On This Page

 Who has to take the jurisprudence examination?

-All applicants to the General, Temporary, Special Assignment, and Extended classes must pass the jurisprudence examination that is appropriate for the class to which they applied.
-Current members of the College do not have to take the exam unless they are applying to change their class (for example, if a nurse in the General Class applies to join the Extended Class or if an RPN member applies to become an RN member).
-Examination results are valid for five years.
+All applicants to the General, Temporary, Special Assignment or Extended classes must pass the jurisprudence examination that is appropriate for the category and class to which they applied.
+Current registrants of the College of Nurses of Ontario (CNO) do not have to take the examination unless they are applying to change their class, for example, if a nurse in the General Class applies to join the Extended Class or if an RPN registrant applies to become an RN registrant.
+The Examination pass result is valid for five years.

 I graduated from a nursing program in Ontario.
 Do I have to write the jurisprudence examination?

 Yes.
-All applicants for registration with the College, including those educated in Ontario, elsewhere in Canada and in other countries are required to pass the jurisprudence examination.
+All applicants for registration with CNO, including those educated in Ontario, elsewhere in Canada or in other countries are required to pass the jurisprudence examination.

 Can nursing students in their third year of their program write the jurisprudence exam?